KuraFire/v1.goinglovefirst.com/_posts/2020-04-22-happy-earth-day-2020.md

 image_thumb: /assets/images/posts/2020/citizen-of-the-world_thumbnail.png
 image_credit: Boonyachoat (GettyImages, via Canva)
 image_source:
+excerpt: I have never been as grateful for Earth’s resilience, beauty, and strength.
 ---

 > I have no country to fight for; my country is the earth.
 I am a citizen of the world.